irenealgi/readbelow/_posts/2016-03-13-womens-fiction.md

 Bookstores have a way of categorizing and distributing their books across the shopfloor.
 I am of course generalising, but you usually get the product separated into two main types: Fiction and Non-Fiction.
 Non-Fiction will include all sorts of books, from photography catalogues to cooking recipes, books on astrophysics, economics and history, commercial non-fiction, academic books (if the bookshop caters those) and my favourite of all: dictionaries and language activity books.
 Yep, those are books, too!

 Compared to the complex Non-Fiction multi-sections, the humble (Adult) Fiction side should be pretty straightforward.
 Right?
 Let’s take a closer look at the list (do I love lists!):

--Classics (what constitutes a classic?)
+- Classics (what constitutes a classic?)
--Fantasy (what constitutes fantasy?)
+- Fantasy (what constitutes fantasy?)
 - Science-fiction (no, this is not fantasy)
 - Crime Fiction
 - Thriller (hehe, I honestly don’t know what that means)